brimdata/zed/k8s/temporal.md

 https://github.com/temporalio/helm-charts#install-with-your-own-postgresql
 And avoid all the dependencies above.

-temporalio/helm-charts above is not designed to be used as a subchart within an umbrella Helm chart, and ths is not available in a helm repository.
-Brim wants to use it as a subchart, so we have followed a strategy similar to what is described here: https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417 In order to create a respository that we can use for our subchart dependency on Temporal.
+`temporalio/helm-charts` is not designed to be used as a subchart within an umbrella Helm chart, and thus is not available in a helm repository.
+Brim uses it as a subchart, so we have followed a strategy similar to what is described here: https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417 In order to create a respository that we can use for our subchart dependency on Temporal.
 We have created a git repo: